midorineko/midorineko.github.io/_posts/2016-03-08-github-api.markdown

 Using a $http get call on the above url I was given an array of objects.
 Each object had a "name" attribute which held the name of the file.
 I attempted the same request with JSONP, but was rejected.

 I now have all the pictures displaying through a correct github api call.
 However it is fairly slow.
 I will optimize the images and index the ng-repeat.
-Hopefully this will give me the desired performance.
+Hopefully this will give me the desired performance. check out the performance increase in the <a href="/cannabis#/kasper">cannabis</a> section.